- City Break

 The pelicans are basking in the sunshine in St. James's Park, London.
 Buckingham Palace is in the background © chrisdorney/Shutterstock

 London is full of personality, with each neighborhood offering its own character.
 Whether you’re diving into history, culture, or just looking to be in the thick of it, there’s a perfect spot for you.
-Here’s a quick guide to help you pick the right area to stay.
+Here’s a quick guide to help you pick the right area to stay, or see our full guide to London's neighborhoods.

-If it’s your first time in London, Covent Garden’s a great place to start.
-It’s right in the center, so you’re close to must-see spots like the British Museum, National Gallery, and Royal Opera House—all just a short walk away.
-The atmosphere here is buzzing, thanks to the market, street performers, and quirky shops.
-It’s a bit touristy, but the charm of the cobblestone streets and hidden corners makes it feel like London through and through.
-Plus, with loads of Underground stations around, getting around is a breeze.
+If it’s your first time in London, Covent Garden is a good place to start.
+It’s central, so you’re within walking distance of spots like the British Museum, National Gallery, and Royal Opera House.
+The market, street performers, and mix of shops give it a lively feel.
+It can be a bit touristy, but the cobblestone streets and tucked-away corners still make it a classic London experience.

 South Kensington is ideal for families.
-The area’s home to London’s museum hub—the Natural History Museum, Science Museum, and Victoria & Albert Museum—all free to enter and packed with things that’ll keep kids entertained.
-Hyde Park and Kensington Gardens are nearby for some outdoor fun, and if you’ve got little ones, the Diana Memorial Playground is a favorite.
-It’s a safe, residential area, and there are plenty of family-friendly restaurants.
-Hotels here have family rooms or apartments, and the Piccadilly Line will take you straight to Heathrow, making travel a bit easier.
+It’s home to London’s museum hub—the Natural History Museum, Science Museum, and Victoria & Albert Museum—all free to enter and full of hands-on exhibits for kids.
+Hyde Park and Kensington Gardens are close by for some outdoor time, and the Diana Memorial Playground is a favorite for little ones.
+The area is safe and residential, with plenty of family-friendly restaurants and hotels that offer family rooms or apartments.
+Plus, the Piccadilly Line runs straight to Heathrow, making travel a little easier.

 For food lovers, the Borough Market area is a dream.
-It’s home to one of London’s oldest and most iconic food markets, with everything from fresh produce to street food vendors.
-The surrounding streets are packed with cool restaurants, from casual spots to Michelin-starred places.
-If you’re into food experiences, there are cheese-tasting workshops, cooking classes, and nearby Bermondsey Beer Mile for craft beer tours.
-The area still has its historic charm, with cobbled streets and Victorian buildings, and it's super convenient, thanks to London Bridge station.
+One of London’s oldest and best-known food markets, it’s packed with everything from fresh produce to incredible street food.
+The surrounding streets are full of great restaurants, ranging from casual eats to Michelin-starred spots.
+If you're up for a food experience, you’ll find cheese tastings, cooking classes, and craft beer tours along Bermondsey Beer Mile.
+The area still holds onto its historic character, with cobbled streets and Victorian buildings, and it’s easy to get to with London Bridge station right next door.

 Brick Lane, London © Shutterstock